UNINETTSigma2/documentation/getting_started/ssh.md

 To make sure that your private key (file) does not fall into the wrong hands, it is custom and **recommended to encrypt it with a passphrase**.
-Having the private key "encrypted" with an empty passphrase is possible but it is the equivalent of leaving your house key under the door mat or the equivalent of having a bank card without any pin.
+Having the private key "encrypted" with an empty passphrase is possible, but it is the equivalent of leaving your house key under the door mat or the equivalent of having a bank card without any pin.

-**Why are SSH key pairs more secure than using a password?** There is still the passphrase to unlock the private key so why is this easier and better?
-We will show later how it is easier but it is more secure since the passphrase is never communicated to the remote server: it stays on your computer.
+**Why are SSH key pairs more secure than using a password?** There is still the passphrase to unlock the private key, so why is this easier and better?
+We will show later how it is easier, but it is more secure since the passphrase is never communicated to the remote server: it stays on your computer.
 When the remote server is authenticating you, it encrypts a large number and sends it encrypted to you and asks you to decrypt it and send the decrypted number back